Northern Thailand Hidden Gems: 2026 Guide

 Chiang Dao: Mountain Retreat

 Whether you’re getting a massage in town or unwinding after a day of exploring, that backdrop is always there.
-It’s the reason I keep coming back, and why Chiang Dao sums up everything I love about the north.
+It’s the reason I keep coming back—and why Chiang Dao perfectly reflects the kind of experience we focus on in our wellness travel style.

 The first time I came here, I stayed in a bamboo bungalow Airbnb with a view of Doi Luang’s limestone cliffs.
 I woke up to roosters, wandered out barefoot in the garden, and couldn’t believe I was still in the same country I’d just flown into from Bangkok.
 The air was cooler, crisper.
 Coffee farms decorate the hillsides, and you can sip a cup while literally watching the beans dry in the sun.
 Heaven.

 The hot springs are not only natural but also beautifully maintained—I’m there almost every evening when I’m in town.
 And the hikes?
 Chiang Dao has some of the best in the north, with trails that climb into the ridgelines and surrounding forests.
-For me, this is why Chiang Dao Thailand remains one of the most peaceful in this Northern Thailand hidden gems guide.
+For a full breakdown of how to experience it, check out my Chiang Dao itinerary.
+For me, this is why Chiang Dao Thailand remains one of the most peaceful places in this Northern Thailand hidden gems guide.

 Discover our Northern Thailand tours